Kaijapen/Kaijapen/README.md

 - 👋 Hi, I’m @Kaijapen
 - 👀 I’m interested in learning how to code as many things as possible, and traveling!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React w/ C# and MySQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Kaijapen/Kaijapen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.